Sunday, March 18, 2012

 7:00 – 8:30 PM Opening community meeting

-Scheduled moderator: Julie Parent
+Scheduled moderator: Carolyn Locke

 Registration Details & Deadline

-Download the CWC registration form here: CWC 2012 Registration Form
+Download the CWC registration form here: CWC 2013 Registration Form

 Please note that on-campus housing options are limited.
 Double-room reservations will be made on a first-come, first-served basis, and requests for single rooms will be filled after that.
 If you are considering staying off campus, here are some local options for lodging.